shikai06/PEM/README.md

 # PEM
-Simple Personal Expense Management System using ASP.NET (MVC) as our final project in Web Dev track.
+Simple Personal Expense Management using ASP.NET (MVC) as our final project in Web Dev track.

 ## Design
 I used the default design but can be changed using [Bootswatch](https://bootswatch.com/).